How the Grinch Stole Christmas (2000 film): Critical response

-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+On review aggregation website Rotten Tomatoes, 50% of 146 critics' reviews are positive, with an average rating of 5.8/10.
+The website's consensus reads, "Jim Carrey shines as the Grinch.
+Unfortunately, it's not enough to save this movie.
+You'd be better off watching the TV cartoon."
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 29 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film two out of four stars, describing it as "a dank, eerie, weird movie about a sour creature" and noting that the production design lacked the festive brightness that the material required.
 Ebert remarked that Carrey "works as hard as an actor has ever worked in a movie, to small avail", but noted that adults might appreciate Carrey's effort "in an intellectual sort of way."

 Paul Clinton of CNN highlighted Carrey's dominance in the film, stating that "Carrey was born to play this role" and adding that "if he's not in the scene, there is no scene".
 Similarly, Owen Gleiberman of Entertainment Weekly commented on the Grinch's "mischievously divided" personality and praised how Carrey's performance transitions from chaotic to heartfelt, concluding that Carrey "carreys the movie"[sic] by skillfully balancing his wild antics with a genuine emotional turn.

 Peter Stack of the San Francisco Chronicle said, "Nobody could play the Grinch better than Jim Carrey, whose rubbery antics and maniacal sense of mischief are so well suited to How the Grinch Stole Christmas.
 Dr. Seuss himself might have turned to Carrey as a model for the classic curmudgeon had the actor been around in 1957."
 However, he wondered why Carrey "made himself sound like Sean Connery" and warned that the character's intensity may frighten small children.
 James Berardinelli of ReelViews wrote that Carrey's "off-the-wall performance is reminiscent of what he accomplished in The Mask, except that here he never allows the special effects to upstage him.
 Carrey's Grinch is a combination of Seuss's creation and Carrey's personality, with a voice that sounds far more like a weird amalgamation of Sean Connery and Jim Backus (Bond meets Magoo!) than it does Karloff."
 He concluded that Carrey "brings animation to the live action, and, surrounded by glittering, fantastical sets and computer-spun special effects, Carrey enables Ron Howard's version of the classic story to come across as more of a welcome endeavor than a pointless re-tread."

 Other reviews were more mixed.
 Stephanie Zacharek of Salon criticized the film, writing that "Carrey pulls off an admirable impersonation of an animated figure ...
-It's fine as mimicry goes – but mimicry isn't the best playground for comic genius."
+It's fine as mimicry goes—but mimicry isn't the best playground for comic genius."
 While acknowledging a few "terrific ad-libs," she felt Carrey's jokes were "nothing more than a desperate effort to inject some offbeat humor into an otherwise numbingly unhip, nonsensical and just plain dull story."